gauravv69/JavaScript-Course-SuperSimpleDev/README.md

-# JavaScript-Tutorial-SuperSimpleDev
+# JavaScript-Course-SuperSimpleDev
-JavaScript Tutorial with Projects introduced by SuperSimpleDev
+JavaScript Course with Projects introduced by SuperSimpleDev